Sergey Nivens - Fotolia

 What's next for Dgraph Labs

-With the new funding, Jain said the plan is to open new offices for the company as well as expand the graph database technology.
+With the new funding, Jain said the is to open offices for the company as well as expand the graph database technology.

-One key area of future expansion is building a Dgraph cloud managed service.
-Another area that will be worked on is third-party integration, with different technologies such as Apache Spark for data analysis.
+One key of future expansion is building a Dgraph cloud managed service.
+Another that will be worked on is third-party integration, with different technologies such as Apache Spark for data analysis.

 "Now that we have a bunch of big companies using Dgraph, they need some additional features, like, for example, encryption, and so we are putting a good chunk of our time into building out capabilities," he said.